 - Support to prepare for the ABoIM examination

 The fellowship is a junior faculty-level position within the Department of Medicine at the UCLA David Geffen School of Medicine.
 Compensation includes a competitive benefits package, an educational enrichment fund for conferences and travel, and paid vacation and holidays.

-Graduates are also eligible to sit for the American Board of Integrative Medicine board exam following successful completion of this two-year program.
+Graduates are also eligible to sit for the American Board of Integrative Medicine board exam following successful completion of the fellowship.

 Successful applicants are US-trained MDs and DOs with a strong interest in Integrative Medicine who have completed a residency in Internal Medicine or Family Medicine.
 Other specialties will also be considered based on background and interest.
 Because of the educational nature of the program and its close relationship to the UCLA David Geffen School of Medicine, ideal applicants should also have an interest in teaching and developing training programs for residents and medical students.

 Clinical training is primarily outpatient, with three clinical sites including Santa Monica, Westlake Village, Torrance.
 Inpatient clinical opportunities are also available.

 Benefits of the Fellowship: